cashubtc/awesome-cashu/README.md

 #### Swift
 - [CashuKit](https://github.com/SparrowTek/CashuKit) is a Swift library implementing the Cashu protocol.
 - [CashuSwift](https://github.com/zeugmaster/CashuSwift) is a Swift library implementing the Cashu protocol.
+- [CocoCashuSwift](https://github.com/imyrvold/CocoCashuSwift) is a modular Swift SDK for building Cashu wallets (companion to CocoCashuApp).
 - [CoreCashu](https://github.com/SparrowTek/CoreCashu) is a Swift library of core Cashu protocol primitives.

 #### Svelte